netscaler/netscaler-k8s-ingress-controller/docs/crds/auth.md

 ### auth_providers

 The **providers** define the authentication mechanism and parameters that are required for the authentication mechanism.
 The CRD supports both *basic authentication* and *OAuth authentication*.

 #### Basic authentication

 To use basic authentication, you must create the user accounts on the ingress Citrix ADC.
-Any new request to the services in your Kubernetes deployment must contain the *Authentication* header with the user name and password and the request is validated with user credentials within the Citrix ADC.
+Any new request to the services in your Kubernetes deployment must contain the *Authentication* header with the user name and password.
+The request is validated with user credentials within the Citrix ADC.

 ##### Basic authentication attributes